 Having spent years of negotiations we cannot agree with our landlord on how much the lease extension should cost for our flat in Catford.
 Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?

 Most certainly.
 We can put you in touch with a Catford conveyancing firm who can help.

-An example of a Freehold Enfranchisement case for a Catford premises is 44 Elmer Road in January 2013.
+An example of a Freehold Enfranchisement decision for a Catford residence is 44 Elmer Road in January 2013.
 The Tribunal dacied that amount to be paid by the Leaseholders for the Landlords freehold reversion was £12,951 as at the valuation date (20" September 2012).This matter was referred back to the Bromley County Court to deal with costs, fees and any other outstanding matters.
 This case related to 2 flats.
-The unexpired residue of the current lease was 74.25 years.
+The number of years remaining on the existing lease(s) was 74.25 years.